judeabii/War_CardGame/README.md

 player_two wins!!
 Player one cannot continue the war
 ```

-**NOTE : This is a simulation of the gameplay, and not user is not involved in it.**
+**NOTE : This is a simulation of the gameplay, and a user is not involved in it.**